John-Oji/Loan-Approval-Prediction-Project/README.md

 The goal of this project was to build a robust predictive model to automate the loan approval process.
 Through rigorous data preprocessing and model selection, I achieved the following:

-Primary Predictor: Analysis showed that Credit History is the most significant factor in determining loan eligibility.
+Analysis showed that Credit History is the most significant factor in determining loan eligibility(Primary Predictor).

-Model Performance: The Random Forest Classifier outperformed other models with an accuracy of 87% and a stable cross-validation score of 83%.
+The model "Random Forest Classifier" outperformed other models with an accuracy of 87% and a stable cross-validation score of 83%.

-Scalability: By implementing Scikit-Learn Pipelines, the project is designed for easy scaling—allowing for seamless integration of new data preprocessing steps or different scaling techniques without code duplication .
+By implementing Scikit-Learn Pipelines, the project is designed for easy scaling, allowing for seamless integration of new data preprocessing steps or different scaling techniques without code duplication .

-Business Impact: This tool can significantly reduce the manual workload for credit officers by providing an instant, data-driven "pre-approval" status
+### Business Impact: This tool can significantly reduce the manual workload for credit officers by providing an instant, data-driven "pre-approval" status.